MrKelpy/MESL/README.md

 It is NOT a library for creating plugins or forge modifications, clients or datapacks.
 The usage of this library may be against the rules of some Minecraft Servers.
 Use it at your own risk.

+The library is fully configurable, you can change the feature keybinds/functions accordingly to your in-game settings, using config.py.

 ## Installation